ThatOneGin/parfast/Quickstart.md

 ## st

-Stores a byte in mbuf or any other pointer.
+Stores a byte in a memory buffer or any other pointer.

 ```